camdenhao/Camden_Hao_TIFUBot/README.md

 credentials = service_account.Credentials.from_service_account_file(r'C:\Users\camde\OneDrive\Desktop\DALIApp\GOOGLE_APPLICATION_CREDENTIALS.json') to the path to the included google verification json file

 IMPORTANT
-This requires the correct .env file.
+This bot requires the correct .env file.
 Which I must send to you.
 Put it in the DALIApp folder